Partnering With Influencers To Run Campaigns

 The influencer can opt to have users comment on their Instagram post to drive more engagement to his or her audience.
 You can get creative here and setup a Custom action here that links off to the giveaway/promotion post:

-A great way to get an influencer's fans involved in the giveaway is by awarding bonus entries to their YouTube subscribers.
-YouTube is an incredibly popular platform amongst online influencers so awarding entries to subscribers is a. great way to boost participation.
+A great way to get an influencer's fans involved in the giveaway is by awarding entries to users who visit their YouTube channel.
+YouTube is an incredibly popular platform amongst online influencers so awarding entries to visitors is a great way to boost participation.

 Platform Specific Actions